Wellness for Children Initiative

 TREND 4: Mental health being front and center in schools with more support for younger children.

-TREND 5: Nutrition in schools improving as the science supports the efforts.
+TREND 5: Nutrition in schools improves as science supports the efforts.

 TREND 1: Children’s mental health and wellness